Can Interpretation Predict Behavior on Unseen Data?: Methods and Experiment Setup

 \subsection{Models and attention}

-We train Transformers with causal self-attention and an input length of $L = 42$ (see Section~\ref{sec:models} for details).
-Each sequence $s$ consists of a \BOS{} (beginning-of-sequence) token at $s_0$, a sequence of $n \leq 40$ parentheses, an \EOS{} (end-of-sequence) token at $s_{n+1}$, and $L-n-2$ padding tokens starting at \EOS{}.
-We output a binary class $\hat{y} \in \{\texttt{True},\texttt{False}\}$ at the index of the \EOS{} token in the final layer.
+We train Transformers with causal self-attention and input length $L = 42$.
+Each sequence $s$ consists of a \BOS{} (beginning-of-sequence) token at $s_0$, a sequence of $n \leq 40$ parentheses, an \EOS{} (end-of-sequence) token at $s_{n+1}$, and $L-n-2$ padding tokens after \EOS{}.
+We output a binary class $\hat{y} \in \{\texttt{True},\texttt{False}\}$ at the final layer \EOS{} token.